Group of trees with sun shining

 What is the purpose of this by-law?

 The Town recognizes that trees provide important environmental, social, health and economic benefits.
-The draft by-law intends to strike a balance between protecting the tree canopy cover and maintaining flexibility for landowners to responsibly manage their trees through exemptions and permits.
+The by-law intends to strike a balance between protecting the tree canopy cover and maintaining flexibility for landowners to responsibly manage their trees through exemptions and permits.

 Can I remove my dead tree?